suhasmaddali/Roar-Bikes-Webpage/README.md

 ## Results

-After effectively using HTML and CSS, a roar bike rental service website is designed so that users get to book the service.

 * The roar bike rental service website is designed with a user-friendly interface using HTML and CSS, ensuring a seamless browsing experience for users.
 * The website is equipped with a well-designed booking system that allows users to easily book the bike rental service, making the process quick and efficient.
 * The website features an appealing design that captures users' attention, encouraging them to explore the services and ultimately book a bike rental, enhancing the overall user experience.